Opportunities

 • CV (3 pages maximum including 5 highlighted publications)

-Nomination files should be submitted to the SOOS Executive Officer, Alyce Hancock (info[at]soos.aq), by 15th July 2024.
+Nomination files should be submitted to the SOOS Executive Officer, Alyce Hancock (info[at]soos.aq), by 15th July 2025.

 For more information about SOOS and its SSC please visit the SOOS website or contact Alyce Hancock (info[at]soos.aq).

-CAPS CWG: Call for ECR Representative
+SOFLUX CWG: Call for new ECR Representative

-The position will be for 2 years (2024-2025 and 2025-2026) and non-salaried, with the potential for co- authorship of publications.
+The position will be for 2 years (2025-2027) and non-salaried, but there will be travel reimbursement for attending one meeting if the working group holds a meeting during your term, and potential for co-authorship of publications.

 To apply, you need to meet the following criteria: